 You will be asked to answer brief essay questions for each community to which you apply.
 You may apply to as many communities as you like.
 Each community has a separate selection process, so you may be accepted to multiple communities.

-This year, we are offering an early decision application deadline of Tuesday, November 20 @ 11:59pm.
+The priority early application deadline is Tuesday, November 10, 2020.
 Applicants who submit their applications by this deadline will be given priority consideration in the selection process (but remember that each community has a separate selection process).
-Applicants who submit their application by the priority deadline will receive communication from the individual communities by the end of the fall semester as to whether they were selected at the priority deadline or will be moving to the regular decision process.
+Applicants who submit their application by the priority deadline will receive communication from the individual communities by the end of the fall semester (by December 18, 2020) as to whether they were selected at the priority deadline or will be moving to the regular decision process.

 Remember that you can get involved in any community at any time by signing up to be an Out-of-House Member!
 You get all of the benefits as current residents, and it's a great way to learn about the communities and the people you may be living with next year.